mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

       count: "5"
 ```

 The `core.db.nodes.count` property determines the number of MySQL instances in the cluster.
-The higher the number, the more copies of the data that will be stored.
+The higher the number, the more copies of the data will be stored.
 The default number of nodes is set to 3 for the best redundancy/throughput ratio.
-It is recommended to increase the number of replicas if you have unstable physical infrastructure or there is a high risk of data loss because of the unstable storage layers.
+We recommend you increase the number of replicas if you have an unstable physical infrastructure or if there is a high risk of data loss as a result of unstable storage layers.

 <p class="message--warning"><strong>WARNING: </strong>When scaling the existing database cluster down (that is decreasing the number of nodes), it is possible for clients to lose connectivity if the leader node is decommissioned.
 Once a new leader is elected, the clients will be able to reconnect.</p>

 ## Configuring MySQL cluster resources

 ### Configuring resources for Proxy nodes
-To change the compute resources for the proxy nodes, create or update a `ConfigMap` with Kaptain configuration and include the following values:
+To change the compute resources for the proxy nodes, create or update the `ConfigMap` with Kaptain's configuration and include the following values:
 ```yaml
 core:
   db: